freaktechnik/irc-issues-bot/README.md

 Bot Usage
 ---------
 You can /invite the bot to additional, not hardcoded channels, though the bot will not autorejoin those in case it's restarted.

+To make the bot show info to an issue, just mention the issue number preceded by a # sign in a message.

 IssuesBot
 ---------